SUNY Potsdam Business Administration Students Win Campus Entrepreneurial Competition

-POTSDAM, NY (12/13/2017) (readMedia)-- SUNY Potsdam's Department of Business Administration recently hosted its 49th Business Plan and Product Prototype Competition, which challenges students to develop an entrepreneurial business plan that fulfills the need of a specific group of consumers.
-A simple idea took home the big prize this semester, according to Professor Dr. Edwin J. Portugal.
+POTSDAM, NY (12/06/2018) SUNY Potsdam's Department of Business Administration recently hosted its 51st Business Plan and Product Prototype Competition, which challenges students to develop an entrepreneurial business plan that fulfills the need of a specific group of consumers.
+An original idea designed to appeal to college freshmen took home the big prize this semester, according to Professor Dr. Edwin J. Portugal.

-More than 25 students in five different teams worked throughout the Fall 2017 semester learning about the "business model canvas," and integrating what they have learned about business administration.
+Forty students in five different teams worked throughout the Fall 2018 semester learning about the "business model canvas," and integrating what they have learned about business administration.
 They utilized their understanding of accounting, finance, marketing, management, information systems, business law, human resource management and business strategy in coming up with 100-page business plans.
-On top of that, they were required to make a 20-minute formal pitch to external judges that included Dr. David Kistler, Sherry Paradis '00 and Dan Hayes.
+On top of that, they were required to make a 20-minute formal pitch to external judges.

 All five teams competed for the Team Excellence Trophy, which honors the team that best exemplifies team work, innovative thinking, integration of business concepts and professional business presentation skills.

-SUNY Potsdam's Department of Business Administration is accredited by the International Assembly of Collegiate Business Education.
-The department offers flexible bachelor's and master's degrees in competitive fields, and provides students with an understanding of how for-profit and non-profit organizations function efficiently and effectively.
-For more information, visit www.potsdam.edu/academics/SOEPS/BusinessAdmin.
+SUNY Potsdam's Department of Business Administration offers flexible bachelor's and master's degrees in competitive fields, and provides students with an understanding of how for-profit and non-profit organizations function efficiently and effectively.
+The College offers its business administration programs both at the Potsdam campus and in Watertown, N.Y., at the SUNY Jefferson Higher Education Center.
+For more information, visit http://www.potsdam.edu/academics/SOEPS/BusinessAdmin.